-Joey Votto, Jesse Winker hit homers as Reds beat Giants 3-0
+Joey Votto, Jesse Winker homer as Reds beat Giants 3-0

 STRONG CONNECTION

-Reds manager David Bell spent one special season with San Francisco, in 2002 when the Giants lost to the wild-card Angels in seven games in the World Series.
+David Bell spent one special season with San Francisco, in 2002 when the Giants lost to the wild-card Angels in seven games in the World Series.

 “I’ve never shied away from saying how much this team and organization and city has been a big part in my life,” Bell said before the game.
 “I only played one year here but it felt like I played a lifetime here.
 I think it was because of the team we had, the city, the fans.
 It was just a good year.”